danyahdufani/DanyahFinalProject/README.md

 # AIDS Mortality Analysis

 ## Description of Project
 This project analyses AIDS mortality rates across regions, income groups and over the years.
-It provides data visualization and statistical analysis to understand trends and patterns in AIDS-related deaths globally.
+It provides data visualisation and statistical analysis to understand trends and patterns in AIDS-related deaths globally.

 ## Table of Contents
 - [Repository](#RepositoryStructure)